Combinatorial Exploration: An algorithmic framework for enumeration: Combinatorial Exploration

 Flajolet and Sedgwick~\cite[Definition I.5]{flajolet:ac} additionally define an operator to be \emph{admissible} if the counting sequence of the output set only depends on the counting sequence of the input sets, and a \emph{combinatorial specification} is defined to be a system of operators (more detailed information is given below).
 They then define and prove the admissibility of several useful operators that they call $+$, $\times$, \textsc{Seq}, \textsc{PSet}, \textsc{MSet}, and \textsc{Cyc}, and they call a combinatorial set \emph{constructible} if it is a component of a combinatorial specification made up entirely of these particular operators.
 By now some readers have surely realized that our notion of a proof tree is similar to the concept of a combinatorial specification, and this section makes that link more precise.

-One topic that is not addressed generally by Flajolet and Sedgwick, which we see as of fundamental importance, is the question of whether a given combinatorial specification for a combinatorial set uniquely defines a counting sequence and whether the resulting system of generating function equations uniquely defines a power series solution.
-This is not always the case.
+The situation considered by Flajolet and Sedgewick is that you have a given set of objects with known structure, or perhaps defined in terms of a combinatorial specification.
+Two important issues, whether the specification defines a unique set of objects and whether the resulting system of generating function equations uniquely defines a power series solution, can be confirmed by inspection, and therefore are typically not explicitly addressed.
+Our approach is to attempt to search for a specification inside a larger set of combinatorial rules, and thus, we need to develop a theory to prove that our approach does not run into these uniqueness issues.
 Our framework, particularly the consideration of reliance profile functions and counting functions as inherent to a strategy, permits us to study such questions.
 In Section~\ref{section:productivity} we define a strategy to be \emph{productive} if it satisfies certain criteria; we then prove that a proof tree composed entirely of rules created by productive strategies is guaranteed to contain sufficient information to uniquely define the counting sequences of the sets involved.

 Before describing in detail the correspondence between proof trees and combinatorial specifications, we need to point out a particularly useful kind of strategy.
 As defined in the previous subsection, a combinatorial rule is a tuple $(\AA, (\BB^{(1)}, \ldots, \BB^{(m)}),S)$ where $\AA$ and $\BB^{(i)}$ are combinatorial sets and $S$ is a $m$-ary strategy.
 Stylistically, we write